Former Levies to Fund

 The Act provides for the payment by employers of a levy equal to 0.7% on reckonable earnings under social welfare legislation for Class A and Class H employment.
 The cost of levy, when introduced was offset by a comparable cut in employers PRSI.
-The levy is in effect incorporated into employer’s PRSI.
+The levy is, in effect, incorporated into the employer’s PRSI.

 The National Training Fund is used to finance approved schemes.
 It was administered at first, by the Minister for Enterprise, Trade and Employment and latterly by the Minister for Education and Skills.
 Monies not required to meet current expenditure are transferred to the investment account and may be transferred back to the current account as required.